ioanniskousis/amitree-api/README.md

 ### Users Index

-A GET request is required with header structure cntaining
+A GET request is required with header structure containing
 - Authorization

 Note that you have to prefix the authorization token with 'Bearer '